The Messiah – 4000 Years After the Fall

 But the fulfillment of the promise lingered.
 Those who first received it died without seeing it fulfilled.
 Since the days of Enoch, the promise was repeated through patriarchs and prophets, keeping alive the faith of His appearing, and yet He didn’t come.
 The prophecy of Daniel publicized the time of His advent, but not all accurately interpreted the meaning.

 Century after century passed away; the declarations of the prophets stopped.
-The hand of the oppressor was weighty upon Israel, and many were prepared to exclaim, “The days are prolonged, and every vision faileth” (Ezekiel 12:22).
+The hand of the oppressor was weighty upon Israel, and many were prepared and wondered saying, “The days are prolonged, and every vision faileth” (Ezekiel 12:22).
 God waited 4,000 years.

 Wisdom had directed the actions of nations, and the current of human impulse and influence, until the world was ready for the coming of the Deliverer.
 The nations were joint under one government.
 One language was broadly spoken.
 So the world was set to receive the Savior.

 After 4,000 years the world yearned for a religion that could bring contentment to their heart.
 While the light of truth was faint, there were souls who were looking for the light.
-They were desiring for a knowledge of the living God, for some promise of a life beyond the grave.
-“When the fullness of the time was come, God sent forth His Son…”
+They were looking for a knowledge of the living God, for some promise of a life beyond the grave.
+“When the fullness of the time was come, God sent forth His Son.”